 In multi-asset portfolios, we favor higher-quality exposures and emphasize diversification.
 We believe U.S. large cap stocks, sovereign bond markets outside the U.S., and select securitized credit opportunities look especially attractive.
 Across markets, a rigorous, active approach helps us identify compelling opportunities while managing risks.
 All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Equities may decline in value due to both real and perceived general market, economic, and industry conditions.
-High-yield, lower-rated, securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
-Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
-Mortgage and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and their value may fluctuate in response to the market's perception of issuer creditworthiness; while generally supported by some form of government or private guarantee there is no assurance that private guarantors will meet their obligations.
-Sovereign securities are generally backed by the issuing government, obligations of U.S. Government agencies and authorities are supported by varying degrees but are generally not backed by the full faith of the U.S. Government; portfolios that invest in such securities are not guaranteed and will fluctuate in value The value of real estate and portfolios that invest in real estate may fluctuate due to: losses from casualty or condemnation, changes in local and
+High-yield, lower-rated, securities involve greater risk than higher-rated securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
+Mortgage and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and their value may fluctuate in response to the market's perception of issuer creditworthiness; while generally supported by some form of government, obligations of U.S. Government agencies and authorities are supported by varying degrees but are generally not backed by the full faith of the U.S. Government; portfolios that invest in such securities are on guaranteed and will fluctuate in value in value in value of real estate and portfolios that invest in real setate may fluctuate due to: losses from casualty or condemnation, changes in local and general economic conditions, supply and demand, interest rates, property tax rates, regulatory limitations on rents, zoning laws, and operating expenses.
+Private credit involves an investment in non-publically traded securities which may be subject to illiquidity risk.
+Portfolios that invest in revest may be leveraged and may engag